Stardust-kyun/calla/README.md

 # Read:

-This script is still in development and may have a lot of issues.
+This script is still in development and currently only supports a minimal install.
 Some things may not work, use with caution.

 ### Fedora